-Each minor requires 15 hours of specified courses with a 2.00 grade point average, and none of the courses may be taken by correspondence through the School of Continuing Studies.
+Each minor requires 15 hours of specified courses with a 2.0 grade point average, and none of the courses may be taken by correspondence.
 The Educational Policy minor requires students to have both a C or better in required courses and a 2.0 overall for the program.
 Admitted SPEA students earning a SPEA minor may double count up to six (6) credit hours of minor courses with any other SPEA academic program.
 Each SPEA minor must have at least nine (9) credit hours that do not count toward any other SPEA academic program.
 Non-SPEA Majors cannot double count courses with any SPEA academic program.